#Protect Our VOTE: Car & Tailgate Protest in Contra Costa County : Indybay

 The time is now!
 Election officials must hire staff, buy mail sorting, opening and ballot scanning equipment, lease voting locations for remaining primaries and the general election.

-The nationwide protests actions could be car caravans, spelling out VOTE (Protect Our) with cars in an empty parking, or online such as virtual local rally or press event.
-We’ll help you plan!
+The nationwide protests actions could include car caravans, spelling out VOTE (Protect Our) with cars in an empty parking, or online events such as a virtual local rally or press event.

 Our coalition includes groups from the labor, racial justice, faith, women’s rights, environmental, good government, and many other important communities.
 Formed in 2018, we set out on a mission to take back our democracy and restore power to the people.
 We believe that we must build a democracy where everyone participates, every vote is counted, and everyone’s voice is heard.